na-na-hi/renget/archive/8g2bpu.md

 **Please put newer scene ideas to draw at the top of the list (completed requests linked at the bottom of the rentry)**

+Elm doing a pose while holding a Switcher Wand and using Will-o-Wisp

+Togetic standing in front of a coffee maker, half-asleep

+Togetic and Team Cozy playing in a river (From Togetic's "Reunion" story)

 Togetic flying over Capim Town at night

 Gus Pondmaxxing